- Think before you act

 If I were to sum them up in one word, the three item list basically reduces to three core values:

 But of course it’s not Web Ops if you don’t have some salty language in there.
-And I fended off attempts over the years to add a #4, mainly from Peco.
+And I fended off attempts over the years to add various options as a #4, mainly from Peco.
 “4.
 Profit” as an homage to the Underpants Gnomes was probably the leading contender.